Strata Global

 What measures does Strata Geosystems take for soil stabilization?

 StrataWeb geocell features a unique honeycomb-like structure that excels at confining infill material.
 This reduces movement and lateral spreading, resulting in better load support and slope erosion resistance.
-The clients enjoy the multiple configurations offered by StrataWeb®, including deep texturing and engineered perforations, to optimize drainage within the infill material.
-StrataWeb® can be tailor-made for specific project requirements and features a collapsible design for easy transport and deployment.
+StrataWeb is offered in various forms, including deep-textured and perforated variants that improve drainage and increase friction with the fill material.
+Each unit can be tailored to project-specific needs.
+A collapsible structure allows easier transport and faster installation on site.

 Strata’s soil stabilization solutions have improved projects globally